Footwear brands become more consumer-focused with the right tools, talent, and skill-sets

 Digitize and Automate the Supply Chain

 The footwear industry, like most in retail, is lagging behind its consumers when it comes to the digital transformation.
-Relentless e-commerce growth is putting increasing pressure on traditional brick-and-mortar businesses.
+Relentless e-commerce demand is putting increasing pressure on traditional brick-and-mortar businesses.
 Along with the rise of digital storefronts come heightened consumer volatility and expectations.
-Shopping can be done anywhere, anytime – and brands that stick with supply chain designs that produce longer delivery times will be left in the dust.
+Shopping for shoes can be done anywhere, anytime – and brands that stick with supply chain designs that produce longer delivery times will be left in the dust.

 McKinsey reported in The State of Fashion 2019 that two of the top ten trends for 2019 would highlight shifts in consumer expectations: